 In “Mercy,” from Not Here, the speaker describes repugnant racism encountered mid-hookup.
 “Once, while lying in his bed/a man asked me to quiet/his dog by speaking to it/in Vietnamese…” Then, there’s that spark: “I really should get a sense of humor,” he writes, “but that requires enduring/the labor of forgetting.”

 Surprising and fantastical metaphors compel multiple reads.
 Referring to the “white boy time machine,” who recurs in Not Here, the speaker finds racial tension in the strange way relationships conjure up his ancestors, their scars opening into his present: “the machine/has a machine family/who assumes i’ve rigged their boy/to do what i want/by feeding him/a coin/fashioned with a string/a yo-yo organ/is what the doctors called it/when my grandmother’s heart fell out of place.”

 This month, Nguyen proved his high school teachers right, in a sense.
 They saw something in him, enough to call while he ditched.
 Now, Nguyen has earned a Master of Fine Arts from North Carolina’s Warren Wilson College.

 “At first, I just needed to be onstage, right?” he recalls.

-It’s maybe reassuring for a Twin Cities reader that, in what can be seen as poetry’s lofty sphere, that Nguyen remembers where he came from—a St. Paul neighborhood of limited chances, where he sought escape through acting, then writing.
+It’s maybe reassuring for a Twin Cities reader that, in what can be seen as poetry’s lofty sphere, Nguyen embraces where he came from—a St. Paul neighborhood of limited chances, where he sought escape through acting, then writing.

 “There’s so many people in my life and in my family who don’t get listened to, who have a lot to say—a lot more important things to say than me.
 But no one will listen to them.”

 Not Here opens on a quote by poet Jason Shinder: “Let me keep on describing things to be sure they happened.”
 By the end, the reflective power of writing seems to have guided the speaker to a higher place from which to view his rich relationship with his mother.